fluid-project/infusion-docs/src/documents/RemoteModelAPI.md

 By default, upon a successful write, the `afterWrite` event will trigger the `remote` model path to be updated with the values from the `local` model path.
-Because of this, the `writeImpl` must resolve/reject its promise after the write implementation has been handled by the remote end point, not simply after the request has been made.
+Because of this, the `writeImpl` must resolve/reject its promise after the write implementation has been fully handled by the remote endpoint, not simply after the I/O for the request itself has concluded.

 ![A flow diagram depicting the Write workflow](/images//remoteModel_write_diagram.svg)